mancmelou/learn_scala/notes/objects.md

 // using just the class
 val smallApple = new Apple("Green", 1)

-// using just the companion object val bigApple = Apple("Red", 10)
+// using the companion object's `apply` method val bigApple = Apple("Red", 10)

 // if you are trying to create an array of `Apple` objects